 To the best of my knowledge this is the first full-time, onsite ‘Nature Kindergarten’ here in Western Australia (possibly Australia).

-The new pioneering Nature Kindergarten is part of a massive redevelopment project that will see the conversion of an existing underutilised playground into an exciting, engaging and inspiring natural area.
+Our new pioneering Nature Kindergarten was part of a massive redevelopment project that saw the conversion of an existing underutilised playground into an exciting, engaging and inspiring natural area.

 Nature Kindergartens are known globally by many different names such as Forest Schools, Bush Kindergartens, Outdoor Schools, Waldkindergarten, Rain or Shine Schools but the philosophy remains the same.